A sample itinerary for the week

 Day One, Saturday

-7:00 – An aperitivo or glass of wine at our Villa in front of a roaring fire (depending on the season) followed by dinner giving us all a chance to become acquainted and discuss the itinerary for the week.
+Arrive in late afternoon with time to unpack and settle in.
+In the evening we’ll toast with prosecco or glass of wine at our Villa on the terrace overlooking Siena’s Montagnola or in front of a roaring fire depending on the season, followed by dinner giving us all a chance to become acquainted and discuss the itinerary for the week.

 Day Two, Sunday